shafin08/Sudoko-Puzzle/README.md

 # Running the program:

-Running the program will show 5 solved 9x9 sudoku puzzle There is also an option to receive a plotted graph to show how different combination of algorithms can change the running time for solving the problem.
+Running the program will show 5 solved 9x9 sudoku puzzle.

+There is also an option to receive a plotted graph to show how different combination of algorithms can change the running time for solving the problem.